WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you can use **CloudWatch events** to listen on **Trusted Advisor** events.
 You **have to be in north-virginia**, otherwise you will not be able to create the rule.

+#### Exposed keys

+- with `Trusted Advisor` you can do the same thing with AWS keys that you did with `AWS Health` service.

+* `Trusted Advisor` has the _exposed access keys_ tab within security pillar.

+#### Tiers

+- you do not have access to every pillar that `Trusted Advisor` is checking (Cost Optimization, Performance, Security, Fault Tolerance, Service Limits) if you are on a free plan.

+* the **Cost Optimization, Performance is available for those with AWS support plan**

 ### KMS

 - various ways of encryption, but mainly **Server-Side, Client-Side** encryption.